Debunking the Arguments of PseudoSkeptics and Debunkers

 suspend judgment in investigations.[1]”

 But rather than inquiring, or asking questions to try to understand something, they seek to debunk, discredit and ridicule anything that doesn't fit into their belief system.
 And rather than suspending judgment, they make accusations of fraud and delusion of all paranormal claimants.
+They are PROSECUTORS, not investigators.
 Hence, we call them pseudoskeptics (a term coined by the late Marcello Truzzi) for their actions and behaviors are the complete antithesis of what skepticism truly means.

 According